Abha International Airport

-The airport has services to several domestic airports within the Kingdom.
-It also offers international flights to Aden and Sanaa in Yemen, Cairo in Egypt, Doha in Qatar, and nonstop flights to Dubai and Sharjah in the UAE.

-The site was a new construction area between the cities of Khamis Mushait and Abha, and served both equally.
+The site was a new construction area between Khamis Mushait and Abha, and serves both cities.

+History

 Construction of the airport started in mid-1975 by Laing Wimpey Alireza.
 Earlier, domestic flights had been handled at the military airport near Khamis Mushait.
 The airport became operational in 1977.
 The construction was carried out by Bin Trif Airport ltd.

 Facilities

 The airport is located at an elevation of 6858 ft above mean sea level.
 It has one runway designated 13/31 with an asphalt surface measuring 3350 × 45 m.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights: